Red River Broadcasting

-Red River Broadcasting is a television broadcasting company based in Fargo, North Dakota.
-It operates Fox affiliates in the Fargo, North Dakota and Duluth, Minnesota–Superior, Wisconsin television markets.
+Red River Broadcasting was a television broadcasting company based in Fargo, North Dakota.
+It operated Fox affiliates in the Fargo, North Dakota and Duluth, Minnesota–Superior, Wisconsin television markets.

-Curtis Squire, Inc., a holding company in Eden Prairie, Minnesota, owns 100% of Red River Broadcasting.
+Curtis Squire, Inc., a holding company in Eden Prairie, Minnesota, owned 100% of Red River Broadcasting.
 The company, which formerly owned Regis Corporation, is owned by Anita, Bill, David, Drew, and James Kunin.
 Kathy Lau is the COO.

 In addition to television stations, Red River Broadcasting once operated radio stations through a sister company named Red Rock Radio.
 At its height, Red Rock Radio owned a total of 25 stations in Minnesota and Wisconsin.
 However, following the death of Myron Kunin in 2013, his surviving family members decided to liquidate his broadcasting assets and sold the stations to various buyers.